Ceramic, Porcelain and Stone Flooring – Picking the Right Flooring For You

 Ceramic tile, porcelain tile, and stone are all very popular flooring materials for many different rooms in your home.
 These are mainly used in entryways, kitchens, and bathrooms or even outside the home.
 Many people like the surface texture and look of tile or stone.

 When choosing which product you are going to use, there is a large range of cost differences in materials, labor and upkeep.
 For example: Stone is the most expensive to install.
-It has a higher cost in materials, longer installation time and regular upkeep.
-The stylistic look of stone for many people will out weigh the added costs.
-Also the value of your home will grow even more with better looking and highly valued materials.
+It has a higher cost in materials, longer installation time, and regular upkeep.
+The stylistic look of stone for many people will outweigh the added costs.
+Also, the value of your home will grow with better looking and highly valued materials.

 Installing Ceramic, Porcelain and Stone Flooring

-Once you have chosen the type of flooring you are going to install, have the area measured and product ordered accounting for any breakage and waste.
+Once you have chosen the type of flooring you are going to install, have the area measured and product ordered, accounting for any breakage and waste.
 Once you have received materials and are ready to install the tile, the subfloor will need to be prepared before the flooring product can be installed.
 First, it will need to be cleaned of even trace amounts of dirt and debris.
-It is best to install tile over-top a concrete backer-board are a suitable substrate.
-The subfloor also needs to be free of cracks and be as level as possible.
-An unleveled floor with even just the slightest raise or dip can cause unsightly mistakes.
+It is best to install tile on top of a concrete backer-board or a suitable substrate.
+The subfloor also needs to be free of cracks, and be as level as possible.
+An uneven floor with even just the slightest raise or dip can cause unsightly mistakes.

 No matter the flooring product you choose, what people will notice is the finished product.
 You will want to use the proper grout type and color that goes well with the tile.
 It is highly recommended that all tile floors and grout lines have a sealer and water proofer applied.
 It will keep your grout and tile from becoming stained in the future.